There are multiple considerations when you’re looking for a telescope for a kid.

 Features & Benefits

-The refractor Travel Scope has good optics for a kid’s telescope – not a toy, but a kid’s telescope.
+The refractor Travel Scope has good optics for a kid’s telescope – not a toy, but one of the best kid’s telescopes.
 It has BaK4 glass with multi-coated optics.
 The fast f/5 focal ratio is ideal for wide-field gazing, but due to its small aperture, it won’t be do those deep sky objects justice – if you can find them.
 You’ll need a good finder and some experience to do that.
 But, with kids, you want to start off easy.
 Start with the moon and then move onto easy to identify planets like Jupiter and Saturn before seeking out to fit Orion Nebula within the field of view or nearby double stars and clusters.

 The Emarth Travel Scope comes with a boatload of accessories.
 Eyepieces are stock Kellners, 25 mm and 10 mm, and they provide 14.4x and 36x magnification respectively.
 No mention of the type of focuser is made, but it is a 1.25” rack-and-pinion focuser that accepts 1.25” accessories.
 Keep that in mind if you expand your eyepiece kit or if you buy various filters.